 A tried and true measure of how much your workforce is getting done.
-The Houston Chronicle recently featured a simple-to-follow formula for calculating productivity.
+One recent study found 51% of employees are disengaged.
 While far less analytical, leaders of smaller teams should consider time tracking tools and methods to build awareness around office productivity.
 Even something simple, such as having employees provide a time sheet with a list of everything they worked on once a week, encourages accountability, without requiring heavy-handed micromanagement.

 Turnover can be costly to any organization in a range of ways, including lowered productivity, raised training costs, and lost knowledge.
 So closely tracking your retention and attrition rates is essential to better workforce management.

 While turnover is generally viewed as a negative, it’s also important to understand who is leaving – your stars or your slackers.
 That’s why an even more revealing metric can be measuring the high-performer turnover rate, and building strategies to keep your top performers.
 To calculate your losses, take the total number of high performers that leave during a defined time period and divide it by the average high-performer total headcount.

 Profitability is essential for any successful organization, so it’s important to track how much revenue is generated per each employee.
 To calculate, simply divide total revenue by total number of employees.
 This calculation not only helps in measuring what employees contribute to the bottom line, but also provides insight into evaluating the cost of a lost employee due to turnover.

 Total cost of workforce